NooNameR/QSD3.0/README.md

+NONAMER NOTE:
+-i'll make what i can for this time, kernel compiling well with "test_bravo_defconfig" but not booting

+big thanks thoemy for his sources...

 In case anyone other than me reads this.
 There are a lot of things to do.
 Adding all neccessary drivers from older kernels and adapting the interfaces.
 This is just a list of things I noticed or is not important to fix now.